Paula Smith

 Paula Smith (born January 10, 1957) is an American former tennis player.

-Smith played 100 tour singles matches and 300 doubles matches between 1976 and 1988.
+Smith played 100 tour singles matches and 300 doubles matches from 1976 to 1988.
 She reached the finals of the French Open once in 1981, partnering Candy Reynolds, and again in mixed doubles in 1985, partnering Francisco González and losing to Martina Navratilova and Heinz Günthardt.
-She also reached the finals of the 1982 Toyota Series Championships, the 1983 Family Circle Cup and the final of the doubles in Indiana, 1985.
+She also reached the finals of the 1982 Toyota Series Championships, the 1983 Family Circle Cup and the final of the doubles in Indiana in 1985.